Reviews12 min read

 Final Rating: 4/5

-Here's the deal — Mailchimp is a genuinely good product that's gotten harder to recommend unconditionally, mostly because of pricing.
+Here's the deal — Mailchimp is a genuinely good product that's gotten harder to recommend across the board, mostly because of pricing.
 If you're just starting out, the free plan gets you going without any commitment.
-If you're running an e-commerce business with a reasonable budget, it's a strong, well-integrated choice.
-But if you're watching every dollar (and honestly, who isn't right now?), you should at least comparison-shop before defaulting to Mailchimp just because it's the name you already know.
+If you're running an e-commerce business with some budget to spend, it's a strong, well-integrated choice.
+But if you're watching every dollar (and who isn't right now?), you should at least shop around before defaulting to Mailchimp just because you already know the name.

 What it does well, it does really well — the editor, the integrations, the deliverability, and the all-in-one convenience.
-Where it falls short is justifying its cost at the mid-to-large list tier when cheaper competitors have genuinely caught up.
+Where it falls short is making its cost feel worth it at the mid-to-large list tier when cheaper competitors have genuinely caught up.

-My recommendation: Start on the free plan, learn the ropes, and upgrade to Standard when you're ready to invest in automation.
-If you hit a point where the pricing feels painful relative to what you're actually getting — and some of you will, around the 5,000-contact mark — that's your signal to evaluate alternatives.
+My recommendation: Start on the free plan, learn what works, and upgrade to Standard when automation becomes a priority.
+If you hit a point where the pricing stings relative to what you're actually getting — and some of you will, around the 5,000-contact mark — that's your signal to look at alternatives.
 It's not a breakup, it's just business.

 You Might Also Like